NickEikenberg/final-project-front/README.md

+# GameCogs

-# GameCogs, a marketplace/discography for used video games
+## A marketplace/discography for used video games

 GameCogs is a marketplace for used games, inspired by the popular music discography site Discogs.